fletchjp/VLCB-Arduino-Examples/README.md

 Full VLCB             28074/1315

+### VLCBLCDBut_1280

+This is code to use the DFRobot LCD shield with buttons.
+This is running currently without events.

+This is a version for the MEGA 1280

+Note that the CS pin is changed from 10 to 53 for this hardware.
+INT pin is 19.

+No LED user service   27292/1102

 ### VLCBLCDButTsk

 This is the same code as above, with TaskManagerIO used to control the code for the analog buttons.
 This is very tight on memory and I want to experiment to see what of VLCB I can remove to save memory.